 Bone growth (and the deposition of new bone-building material) occurs from fetal life through childhood, puberty, and finishes as a young adult.
 During the teenage years, when our bone maturation accelerates (think growth spurts and those wonderful gangly teenage years that many of us experienced), it is particularly important to support bone health through healthy dietary and exercise habits.
 But when the maintenance phase is entered in adult life, all hope is not lost – there is a lot we can do to protect and even strengthen our bones.

 Once we reach adulthood and our growth has stabilized, our bones often aren’t given much consideration until the later part of life (unless, of course, trauma is experienced).
-But how our bone health is maintained throughout mid-shutterstock_48644983life often dictates how our bones will respond to the aging process.
+But how our bone health is maintained throughout mid-life often dictates how our bones will respond to the aging process.
 Specifically, the prevention of bone diseases such as osteoporosis through consuming a nutrient dense diet and having consistent exercise habits, becomes vitally important.

 While many nutrients work in harmony to promote bone health, calcium and vitamin D are superstar nutrients when it comes to our bones.
 These two nutrients have a unique, interdependent relationship to support our bones; specifically, vitamin D is needed to promote calcium absorption and maintain normal blood levels of calcium.
 Vitamin D also works with other nutrients and hormones to promote bone mineralization (which is essential for their hardness and strength).
 For your reference, the Recommended Dietary Allowances (RDAs) for calcium and vitamin D are listed in the following table: